 Hi!
 I’m Katie, creator of Seek Joy Photography.

 I provide artistic portraiture for newborns and children.
 Seek Joy Photography is based in Greenville, SC and I cover many upstate locations.
 Natural photographs are shot on the location of your choice.
 Services include artistic children photography and newborn photography.
 Sessions are relaxed and enjoyable for you and your loved ones in order to capture genuine emotion.
-Wedding photography services are now offered only through Lisa Carpenter Photography as I join Lisa as an associate photographer in 2015.
 I adore shabby chic, vintage accents, classic, timeless images, and whimsical, playful photographs that capture childhood when it comes to newborn and child photography.
 Photographing newborns and children is what I love.
-As a new mother myself, I know how quickly your newborn changes.
+As a mother of two baby boys myself, I know how quickly your newborn changes.
 I also understand the exhaustion that comes with caring for a newborn and recovering from delivery.
 It is my desire to photograph these moments that pass so quickly and create beautiful artwork of your little one from your newborn’s fuzzy hair to their tiny toes and every smile, coo, and baby roll.

 Ever wonder where the name Seek Joy Photography derived from?